A Step-by-Step Guide to the Vulnerability Management Process [+ Policy Template]

 Risk assessment and management involves:

-- Documenting and tracking risks
+- Documenting and tracking security risks

 - Determining the security impact these risks pose to your organization